micahmosley/ruby-project-guidelines-atx01-seng-ft-071320/README.md

 # INTRODUCTION
 Welcome to Trivia Tumble!

 This game was created by the two-person team of Anna Reed and Micah Mosley during the third week of the Flatiron Software Engineer bootcamp.
-After learning Ruby in the first two weeks of the program this was created as an end of module project over the course of one week.
+After learning Ruby in the first two weeks of the program, this was created as an end of module project over the course of one week.

 The main requirements for this project were to use an API to seed a database with data, access the database using ActiveRecord, and to have multiple models that had relationships with each other.